NixOS/nix.dev/source/tutorials/file-sets.md

 ## Avoiding unnecessary rebuilds

 To show some more motivation,
-let's first use the file set library to include all files in the local directory in the build, and have it succeed by coping the `string.txt` file to the output:
+let's first use the file set library to include all files from the local directory in the build, and have it succeed by coping the `string.txt` file to the output:

 ```nix